Latest revision - December 17, 2020

 great va venda mothers proudly dance @a wddng in soweto south africa

-VIDEOS OF PROBATE ENTRANCES OF TRADITIONALLY BLACK GREEK LETTERED SORORITIES
+VIDEOS OF PROBATE ENTRANCES OF HISTORICALLY BLACK GREEK LETTERED SORORITIES

-(Videos of the four traditionally Black Greek lettered sororities are featured below in the order of their founding, with the oldest sorority presented first.)
+(These are selected videos of the four historically (predominately) Black [African American] Greek lettered sororities which are members of the are featured below in the order of their founding, with the oldest sorority presented first.)

 Example #1: Towson's Alpha Kappa Alpha Probate 2012